 For example, if a man was to lie during the naturalization interview and say that he was still married to the woman who helped get him a green card; and the fact that he was actually divorced was not only discovered, but led to a finding that the entire marriage had been a fraud; removal would be the likely consequence.

-If you or a member of your family is worried about what you can safely tell USCIS during your naturalization interview, or has been delivered a naturalization denial due to providing false testimony, then it would be important to contact an immigration lawyer as soon as possible.
-The lawyer can fully analyze your situation and develop and appropriate strategy, hopefully preserving your right to remain in the United States.
+If you or a member of your family is worried about what you can safely tell USCIS during your naturalization interview, or you have received a naturalization denial from USCIS due to providing false testimony, it is important to contact an immigration lawyer as soon as possible.
+The lawyer can fully analyze your situation and develop an appropriate strategy, hopefully preserving your right to remain in the United States.